IQSS/dataverse.harvard.edu/doc/globus/download.md

 ![Globus Web App Collection View](GlobusWebAppCollection.png)

 Since you will be transferring data into your collection, make sure that "Write Access" is checked in the _Access_ panel under _Preferences_.
-Keep the "Shareable" box unchecked, unless you actually have a need to make your personal collection accessible to any other Globus users.
+Keep the "Shareable" box unchecked, unless you actually have a need to make your personal collection accessible to other Globus users.

-## Initiating a Globus download from Dataverse - Borealis Globus App
+## 4. Borealis Globus App

-The download process relies on an extra software component, [dataverse-globus](https://github.com/scholarsportal/dataverse-globus), a web tool that serves as an interface between Dataverse and Globuas, developed by Borealis (formerly Scholars Portal), the Canadian Dataverse Repository project.
+The download process relies on an extra software component, [dataverse-globus](https://github.com/scholarsportal/dataverse-globus), a web tool that serves as an interface between Dataverse and Globus that was developed by Borealis (formerly Scholars Portal), the Canadian Dataverse Repository project.
 Clicking on the Globus Transfer icon in the _File Access_ menu in the Dataverse UI will redirect you to the web app in a new tab.

 The Globus App will inform you if Globus Connect isn't installed or properly configured on your local system: